Restioson/meme-bot/README.md

 Note: The bot will only work if it is running.
 You can set it up to start on startup if you prefer, but this is outside the domain of this tutorial.

 # Compatability
 This selfbot *should* be compatible on all OSes supporting Python 3.5 or later.
-However, Meme Bot will only auto-discover memes in `C:\Users\user\Pictures\Memes` on Windows.

 # Reporting an issue
 To report a bug/issue, please add it to the [issue tracker](https://github.com/Restioson/meme-bot/issues).
 Please check to see if it hasn't already been reported *before* posting.